 - 3 - 3 1/4 cups all-purpose flour

-Add in remaining 1 1/2 cups flour and knead mixture for 7 minutes until the dough is smooth and elastic.
-The dough should pull away from the sides of the bowl but still be slightly sticky.
-Add remaining 1/4 cup of flour, only if needed.
+- Add another 1 ½ cups flour.
+The dough should pull away from the sides of the bowl but still be very slightly sticky to the touch.
+Add remaining ¼ cup of flour, only if needed.
 Knead mixture for 5-7 minutes.

-Transfer dough to a large, greased bowl and cover with a dry towel or plastic wrap.
-Allow to rest in a warm place until double in size (about 1 - 1 1/2 hours).
+- Transfer dough to a large, greased bowl and cover tightly with plastic wrap.
+Allow to rest until double in size, about 1.5 hours.

-Once risen, punch dough down and divide it into 12 equal parts.
-Roll each piece of dough into a 9in rope and transfer to a greased cookie sheet.
-Cover and let rise again for 1 hour.
+- Once risen, punch dough down and divide it into 12 equal parts.
+Roll each piece of dough into a 9 inch rope and transfer to a greased cookie sheet.
+Cover with plastic wrap and let rise again for 1 hour.

 - Bake breadsticks at 425 degrees F for 10-12 minutes.
 Remove from oven, brush tops with butter and transfer to a wire cooling rack.

 - Serve warm.
 Store in a airtight container, or in the freezer.